-- The 330-ml capacity of Canon's standard-yield cartridges is slightly lower than the 350-ml capacity of the Epson cartridges; both offer 700-ml capacity cartridges for all colours. - + However, as Canon supplies its standard-yield cartridges as 'starter' cartridges, their capacity at 1,650 ml (5 x 330ml) is three times more generous than Epson's 550 ml (110 ml x 5). - + If the Canon device detects that printhead nozzles are in danger of clogging, it automatically starts a cleaning routine.
-This task would have to be done manually with the Epson unit, although BLI analysts did not encounter any nozzle clogging issues during testing. - + Canon's printheads are user-replaceable, taking less than five minutes to insert, whereas Epson's printheads are only service-replaceable. - + Canon's ink cartridges are replaceable during operation, which helps to reduce downtime for Canon users. - + The Canon unit supports a higher maximum cut-sheet media length of 1.6 m compared with 914 mm for the Epson unit. - Both models offer USB 2.0 and Gigabit Ethernet connectivity. - Both models offer easy and quick roll paper loading with auto paper feed-once the user loads paper on to the device, alignment and width adjustments are automatically carried out without further user intervention. - BLI analysts noted that both companies offer the option of adding an Auto-Take-Up-Roll feature with these models, which could be an extremely valuable feature in high-volume production environments, enabling large numbers of images or documents to be conveniently stored on a single roll. - + The Canon model offers a standard, non-upgradable RAM of 32 GB, while the Epson unit has a standard non-upgradable RAM of 1 GB. - + The Canon model has a 320-GB hard drive as standard. - A 320-GB hard drive is available for the Epson unit, but only as an extra-cost option. - The Canon model is designed with an operational panel lock to prevent unauthorised access to the device; it also supports SNMP v3 (secure network protocol) which further provides secure access to devices by authenticating and encrypting data over the network - Both models are of a comparable weight; the Epson unit's net weight is 133 kg versus 138 kg for the Canon unit.
+- The 330-ml capacity of Canon's standard-yield cartridges is slightly lower than the 350-ml capacity of the Epson cartridges; both offer 700-ml capacity high-yield cartridges for all colours. - + However, as Canon supplies its standard yield cartridges as 'starter' cartridges, their capacity of 1,650 ml (5 x 330ml) is three times more generous than Epson's 550 ml (110 ml x 5). - + If the Canon device detects that printhead nozzles are in danger of clogging, it automatically starts a cleaning routine.
+This task would have to be done manually with the Epson unit, although BLI analysts did not encounter any nozzle clogging issues during testing. - + Canon's printheads are user-replaceable, taking less than five minutes to insert, whereas Epson's printheads are only service-replaceable. - + Canon's ink cartridges are replaceable during operation, which helps to reduce downtime for Canon users. - + The Canon unit supports a higher maximum cut-sheet media length of 1.6 m compared with 914 mm for the Epson unit.

-- The output catch baskets of both models are very simple designs which collect output from media rolls.
-The Epson catch basket is attached to the device, whereas Canon's is a separate assembly which must be wheeled up to the device.
-A large-size basket (standard with its sister model, iPF840), which can accommodate up to 20 B0-size documents (approx. 40" x 57"), is available as an option for the Canon unit. - The Epson model includes a colour LCD while the Canon model has a monochrome LCD display.
-BLI analysts found both models' control panels very simple to navigate. - The Epson SC-T7200's power consumption while active is much lower-64 watts versus 190 watts for the Canon model.
+- Both models offer USB 2.0 and Gigabit Ethernet connectivity. - Both models offer easy and quick roll paper loading with auto paper feed-once the user loads paper on the device, alignment and width adjustments are automatically carried out without further user intervention. - For maximum convenience and minimum downtime, both models offer the advantage of a dual-roll design, giving users the added flexibility of switching between different media types or sizes without reloading the media each time.
+Both models also provide excellent ease of access when loading or unloading the second roll. - BLI analysts noted that both companies offer the option of adding an Auto-Take-Up-Roll feature with these models which could be an extremely valuable feature in high-volume production environments, enabling large numbers of images or documents to be conveniently stored on a single roll. - + The Canon model offers a standard, non-upgradable RAM of 32 GB, while the Epson unit has a standard non-upgradable RAM of 1 GB. - + The Canon model has a 320-GB hard drive as standard. - A 320-GB hard drive is available for the Epson unit, but only as an extra-cost option. - The Canon model is designed with an operational panel lock to prevent unauthorised access to the device; it also supports the latest SNMP v3 (secure network protocol) which provides secure access to devices by authenticating and encrypting data over the network. - Both models are of a comparable weight, the Epson's net weight is 133 kg versus 138 kg for the Canon unit. - The output catch baskets of both models are very simple designs which collect output from media rolls in a random order.
+Canon's basket can accommodate B0-size documents (approx. 40" x 57"). - The Epson model includes a small colour LCD while the Canon model has a monochrome LCD display.
+BLI analysts found both models' control panels very simple to navigate. - The Epson SC-T7200D's power consumption while active is much lower-64 watts versus 190 watts for the Canon model.
 In standby mode (where the devices are likely to spend more of their time) the Canon model's power consumption is also higher than that of the Epson device (5 W versus 3 W for Epson). - Rated noise emissions are slightly higher for the Canon model (52 dB) compared to the Epson device (50 dB).